Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 }
 ```

-Add the above config with an token which you create from your user settings.

 Once you've configured the credentials.
-All that is left to do is go into the config-terraform.tf and change the organization to your TFC username, this and the credentials will direct Terraform to your TFC backend.
+All that is left to do is go into the config-terraform.tf which I've included as part of the repo and change the organization to your TFC username, this and the credentials will direct Terraform to your TFC backend.

 Also make sure your workspace name below matches what you have configued in TFC.
+This is very important

 ```
 terraform {